stomp/stomp-spec/src/stomp-specification-1.1.md

 A client can disconnect from the server at anytime by closing his socket but but there is no guarantee that the previously sent frames have been received by the server.
-To do a graceful shutdown, where the client is assured that all previous frames have been received by the server, the client should:
+To do a graceful shutdown, where the client is assured that all previous frames have been received by the server, the client SHOULD:

 1. send a `DISCONNECT` frame with a `receipt` header set.
 Example: